 - Kids after school snacks or evening snacks for both adults and kids.

-- When you have very less time to prepare any appetizer for your guests.
+- When you have very little time to prepare any appetizer for your guests.
 Note: You can skip mint coriander chutney, and tamarind in this recipe if you don't have it.

 - Introducing chaats to kids as it's healthy and loaded with all the goodness of vegetables.